shahidsarwar-dev/mycoolapp/README.md

 # mycoolapp
-# Spring 3 and Java 17 features app
+# Spring Boot 3, Spring 6 used with Java 17 features app